obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp school hello - Write a script that changes the group owner to school for the file hello
 #!/bin/bash
 chown vincent:staff * - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+#!/bin/bash
+chown -h vincent:staff _hello - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.